NoriSte/kentcdodds.com/content/blog/component-vs-integration-vs-e2e-tests/index.md

 Identifying/defining the type of test is useful to group them, to limit their scope, and to choose where to run them or not though the whole application and deployment pipelines.

+Again, [Cypress](https://www.cypress.io) is my tool of choice for E2E tests.

 ## Name them wisely